IqbalMind/Display-Waktu-Shalat/README.md

  15) Russia Custom

 # Need help or have any question?
-Contact us at amanaestates@gmail.com.
-You can also visit us at SalahHour.com
+Contact us at iqbalmind76@gmail.com.
+You can also visit https://iqbalmind.net/masjidvers